marknagelberg/search-relevance/readme.md

 Perhaps consider ensembling with a model that uses bag of words technique.
 Look up ensembling methods - this will be a last step, but don't want to be rushed.

+Separate work - code that extracts features and pickles the data - make it so it extracts full data set and also extracts for each of the 5 StratifiedKFolds.
+Then have code that runs the models on the data - code that runs on the full data and also runs on each of the cv sets.

 Feature ideas:
 Variance rating in training for that particular query, across all titles and descriptions